Alternative Giving Market 2014

-The Emergency Aid Coalition (EAC) promotes the self-sufficiency of clients by assisting them with basic needs.
-EAC has a food pantry and clothing center and provides sack lunches.
-EAC also provides a quality backpack, age-appropriate school supplies and school uniforms to children in Houston.
+The Emergency Aid Coalition promotes the self-sufficiency of clients by assisting them with basic needs through a food pantry, clothing center, and sack lunch program.
+EAC also provides a backpack, school supplies and uniforms to children in Houston.

 $50 — Groceries for one shut-in